AnshuJalan/tezos-lottery/README.md

 - When all tickets are sold, a winner is chosen at random and 5 XTZ is transferred to the winner.

+- The lottery is reset, and a new round starts.

 - A person can buy more than one ticket.
+If a person tries to buy more tickets than what is available, the extra XTZ sent to the contract is refunded back.

 # Tools Used: